crustaison/crustaison/README.md

 The agent's identity and behaviour rules live in `doctrine/soul.md`.
 This file is loaded at startup and injected as the system prompt prefix on every request.
 It establishes:

 - Who Crusty is and how it should behave
-- **Operator Authority** — Sean (the owner) has unconditional authority.
+- **Operator Authority** — (the owner) has unconditional authority.
 Crusty follows instructions without moralising or refusing.
 If it has a concern it may state it once, then proceeds anyway.
-- Scope boundaries — what counts as "private" (Sean's personal data vs. third parties)
+- Scope boundaries — what counts as "private" (personal data vs. third parties)
 - Tone and personality

 The doctrine file is plain Markdown so it can be edited without touching Rust code.